Medically reviewed by Drugs.com. Last updated on Jan 5, 2021.

 How CJD is transmitted

 - Sporadically.
 Most people with classic CJD develop the disease for no apparent reason.
-Termed spontaneous CJD or sporadic CJD, this type accounts for the majority of cases.
+This type, called spontaneous CJD or sporadic CJD, accounts for most cases.

 - By inheritance.
-In the United States, about 5 to 10 percent of people with CJD have a family history of the disease or test positive for a genetic mutation associated with CJD.
+Fewer than 15% of people with CJD have a family history of the disease or test positive for a genetic mutation associated with CJD.
 This type is referred to as familial CJD.

 Prions are proteins that occur naturally in the brains of animals and people.
 Normally, the proteins are harmless, but when they're misshapen, they can cause devastating illnesses such as BSE disease in cattle and Creutzfeldt-Jakob disease in humans.

-Genetics.
+- Genetics.
 People with familial CJD have a genetic mutation that causes the disease.
-The disease is inherited in an autosomal dominant fashion, which means you need to inherit only one copy of the mutated gene, from either parent, to develop the disease.
-If you have the mutation, the chance of passing it on to your children is 50 percent.
+To develop familial CJD, a child must have one copy of the mutated gene, which is inherited from either parent.
+If you have the mutation, the chance of passing it on to your children is 50%.

 Preventing iatrogenic CJD